Human Nature (Michael Jackson song): Release and reception

+In spite of never being released as a single in the UK, "Human Nature" reached number 62 on the charts there in July 2009, following Jackson's death.
+In May 2026, following the release of the biopic Michael, the song reached a new peak of number six on the UK Singles Chart.

 Live performances

 The song was first performed during the Jacksons' Victory Tour.
 Michael started to sing "Ben", but stopped and proceeded to sing "Human Nature".
 It was also performed during Michael's Bad and Dangerous World Tour.
 Jackson also performed the song live during his 1996 Royal Brunei concert.
 It was going to be performed for Jackson's This Is It concerts, which were canceled due to his death; however, it was included on the posthumous album to coincide with the concerts.
 Live versions of the song are available on the DVDs Live at Wembley July 16, 1988 and Live in Bucharest: The Dangerous Tour.
 Toto has performed the song in some of their shows, with vocals by Joseph Williams.
-A live version is available on the 2019 DVD 40 Trips Around the Sun.
+A live version is available on the 2019 DVD 40 Tours Around the Sun.